General Guide by M.P.C

 His Windwall can't block your Q so bully and zone him from getting CS.
 But be careful once he reaches Lvl 6, he can all in you.

-His passive and high MR scaling are difficult to deal without your Magic Pen items early game.
+His passive and passive AR and MR scaling are difficult to deal without your Magic Pen items early game.
 So focus on CS'ing and harass him with your E while staying out of reach from his attacks.

 Pre Lvl 6 you can harass him to your hearts content, but once he reaches Lvl 6 focus on Cs'ing and don't stray too far from your Tower unless you know he already used his Ult.